Splendour27/Weather-App/README.md

 # Weather-App

 #Project Overview
-* OpenWeather API → The source of real-time weathe # Project Overview The Weather App is a simple web application that allows users to get real-time weather updates by entering a city name.
+* OpenWeather API → The source of real-time weather.
+The Weather App is a simple web application that allows users to get real-time weather updates by entering a city name.
 It fetches weather data from the *OpenWeather API* and displays information such as temperature, humidity, and weather conditions.